aidanortega/aidanortega.github.io/_pages/about.md

 Outside academia, I enjoy exploring AI applications (not only in engineering) and mentoring students in scientific and engineering research projects.

 For collaborations, feel free to reach out!

-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.

 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.